-Language Policy in Africa (LPIA) is an open-access, peer-reviewed journal that will be published twice a year, starting with an inaugural issue in the second half of 2024.
-It is published under the auspices of the Edinburgh Circle on the Promotion of African Languages (ECPAL) by the University of Bern, Switzerland.
+Language Policy in Africa (LPIA) is an open-access, peer-reviewed journal published twice a year.
+It is published under the auspices of the Edinburgh Circle on the Promotion of African Languages (ECPAL) and Initiative Afrique by the University of Bern, Switzerland.
+It aims to follow high ethical and publication standards (see the Author Guidelines for more information).

 The journal supports the idea that African languages are key to Africa's development, also in the context of decolonisation.
 Currently, the majority of African languages are typically not used in formal settings although they are widely used in informal ones.
 It seems evident that more use of African languages in formal domains is not merely desirable; it is unavoidable to ensure inclusivity.
 Linguists and other social scientists have an important role to play in researching, discussing, and thus helping to shape practical, efficient, rational, and inclusive African language-based policies on the whole continent.